domenicquirl/comprehensive-rust/src/methods-and-traits/traits.md

 <details>

-- A trait defines a number of methods that types must have in order to implement the trait.
+- A trait defines a number of methods that types must have in order to implement the trait, without saying anything about what the implementation has to look like (except the function signature).

-- In the "Generics" segment, next, we will see how to build functionality that is generic over all types implementing a trait.
+- In the "Generics" segment, next session, we will see how to build functionality that is generic over all types implementing a trait.

 </details>